Latvia

 National social insurance contributions (NSIC)

-Individuals employed by multiple employers or individuals who are both self-employed and employees must sum their total income to determine whether the income is within the minimum amount.
+Employees who work for multiple employers, or individuals who are both self-employed and employed, should sum up their total income to determine whether it meets the minimum amount.

 The contribution rates are summarised in this table: